younessoub/projet_M207/README.md

 	mn -c
 	mn --custom mytopo.py

+## - Install glpi service in vm1

+install and configure glpi in vm1 as a docker container:

+	cd glpi

+	docker compose up -d

 ## - Prevent Hosts from accessing the internet but allow accessing the other hosts

 in vm1 run :